-Perhaps the chorus of the song Ivy says more about the album Blonde than I ever could without misconstruing its nature.
+When this album came out, I couldn’t stop listening to it.
+And I still can’t.
+It quickly became my favorite album of all time.
 The thing about Blonde, which music heavyweight Pitchfork just named the best album of the decade, is it’s so densely packed with life, emotion, vibes, and torment that it is impossible to describe.
-If I could use one word to encapsulate a Blonde song, it is “ethereal.”
+If I could use one word to encapsulate Blonde songs, it is “ethereal.”
 They are minimalist, with almost no drum use; they are meandering, as they channel a steady stream of raw consciousness; they are ornately produced, with a touch of soul ever so cherished in the contemporary urban R&B world; and, above all, they are extremely personal.
 This is not what you play at a party—or with friends.
 It’s more like Pink Floyd or ambient music, something you listen to alone in a dark room at night while contemplating your existence.
 It requires a meditative setting.
 You must be attentive.
 But if you can do it, I’m excited for your immediate future.

 It wasn’t until he moved to L.A. that he became Frank Ocean—the up and coming ghostwriter who wrote songs for Justin Bieber, Beyoncé, John Legend, Alicia Keys, James Blake, etc. Forging an unlikely alliance with the talented, controversial young rap group Odd Future, he used his new role to bolster his career.
 Odd Future certainly had promise in the likes of Earl Sweatshirt and Tyler, the Creator, but it was clear that Frank stood out the most.
 He dropped his first album—nostalgia, ULTRA—to heavy critical acclaim.
 But his true moment of stardom came a year later in 2012, with the release of his debut studio LP Channel Orange.
 Ocean ended up with six Grammy nominations, winning two, and universal acclaim.
-It’s hard not to respect it when you hear Pyramids (a sprawling 10-minute masterpiece of a song about of the evolution and exploitation of the African woman, starting with Queen Cleopatra of Egypt and ending with a prostitute named Cleopatra at the famous Vegas night club, The Pyramid).
+It’s hard not to respect it when you hear Pyramids: A sprawling 10-minute masterpiece of a song.
 So, Frank was clearly a once-in-a-generation talent, and we waited 4 years for his next LP.
 A recluse who is constantly traveling, keeping his music only on discs in his backpack, he took his time—and then came Blonde.

 Much like how director Terrence Malick refuses to explain The Tree of Life, Ocean leaves a lot of doors open on Blonde (which, long story short, is sometimes stylized as “blond”).
 He meanders through ideas and thoughts about life, love, heartbreak, existence, and purpose.
 He is a modern philosopher in some ways.
 But—perhaps of equal importance—this gifted, avant-garde, smoothie-R&B craftsman is incredible at production.
 From Nights to Seigfried to Nikes to Pink + White to Skyline To, he drapes the lyrics with sounds that are so beautiful and crafted for the thematic elements of each given moment.
 He also knows when to minimize the components of the sound to heighten emotional experiences like Ivy.